ShkredovDmitriy/ds-webpack-5-starter-js/README.md

 #### FTP Deploy

-You can upload build files to ftp server using ftp deploy, specify ftp settings in .env file.
+You can upload build files to ftp server, specify ftp settings in .env file

 ```
 npm run deploy